There are good points for lay followers too among counsels and regulations for monks.

 Buddha speaks figuratively of obstacles to living as a homeless monk: they are anger and aversion; greed and the appetite; carnal pleasures; and sex desires.
 However,for a lay person it is not so strict; one may still get Enlightened, says Buddha somewhere, and that is not so bad, or what?

-Granted that not everyone is cut out to be a monk or nun and wander about in the forests, a lay follower could gently apply the essential teachings anyway, and probably to great benefit.
+Granted that not everyone is cut out to be a monk or nun and wander about in the forests, a lay follower could carefully apply the essential teachings anyway.

 When Buddha was living in the bamboo grove in Rajagaha, his disciple Shariputra addressed the bhikkhus (monks), saying, "A Bhikkhu living with the community (sangha) should [in a proper way]: